thilinamb/thilinamb.github.io/0-about.md

 ---

 ## About Me
 I am Thilina Buddhika, a Ph.D student at [Computer Science Department](http://www.cs.colostate.edu) at [Colorado State University](http://www.colostate.edu) since Fall, 2013.
-My primary research interests are distributed systems and their security.
+My primary research interests are distributed systems and large scale data processing in general.
+Recently I've been focusing on distributed data stream processing applications and complex event processing systems.
 I am a member of DBSec group under the supervision of [Prof. Indrakshi Ray](http://www.cs.colostate.edu/~iray/).

-Before starting my graduate studies, I worked as a software engineer at [WSO2 Inc.,](http://wso2.com) which is an open source SOA middleware company.
+Before starting my graduate studies, I worked as a software engineer at [WSO2 Inc.,](http://wso2.com) which is an open source SOA middleware company for more than three years.
+During that period, I was mainly working on web services and service oriented architectures and their security aspects.
+I am a committer and a project management committee member for [Apache Axis2](http://axis.apache.org/axis2/java/core/), a popular open source SOAP engine.

 I earned my bachelors degree from [Department of Computer Science and Engineering, University of Moratuwa](http://www.cse.mrt.ac.lk), Sri Lanka in 2009.